thebabalola/SmartVault/README.md

-# Smart Vault (DeFi Smart Vault) Project
+# Smart Vault - Complete DeFi Platform

-A comprehensive implementation of a DeFi Smart Vault system, providing automated yield generation and standardized asset management through ERC-4626 compliance.
-This project includes both a Rust smart contract for Arbitrum Stylus and a modern Next.js frontend interface.
+A comprehensive DeFi platform featuring a factory-based vault system with ERC-4626 compliance, multi-protocol yield generation, and a modern web interface.
+Built with Rust smart contracts on Arbitrum Stylus and a Next.js frontend.

 ## 📍 Contract Address